Randgalt/record-builder/README.md

             return (NameAndAge)obj;
         }
         catch (ClassCastException dummy) {
-            throw new RuntimeException("NameAndAgeBuilder.With can only be implemented by SpecializedPersonRecordBuilder");
+            throw new RuntimeException("NameAndAgeBuilder.With can only be implemented by NameAndAgeBuilder");
         }
     }